ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

   - Used to contact WKVS to get the GHGA public key

 ### IFRS:
-The role of the IFRS is to shepherd files into permanent storage, or "archival", by copying them from the `interrogation` bucket located at a Data Hub into the `archive` or `permanent` bucket located at GHGA Central.
+The role of the IFRS is to shepherd files into permanent storage, or "archival", by copying them from the `interrogation` bucket into the `archive` or `permanent` bucket located at the same Data Hub.
 This only occurs once the Data Hub in question has completed the interrogation process, which is detailed in the [DHFS section](#dhfs) above.
 Unlike the FIS and DHFS, the IFRS operates only as an event consumer.

 The IFRS subscribes to `FileUploadReport` events from the FIS and initially stores the event information for later use.
 The IFRS also subscribes to `ResearchDataUploadBox` outbox events from the UOS, and when it encounters a box which is set to CLOSED, it knows that the associated files are ready for archival.
 The association between `ResearchDataUploadBox` and `FileUploadReport` is made by examining the events' `file_upload_box_id` and `box_id`, respectively.
-It then copies each file from the `interrogation` bucket specified by `FileUploadReport.storage_alias` into the GHGA central `permanent` bucket.
+It then copies each file from the `interrogation` bucket specified by `FileUploadReport.storage_alias` into the same location's `permanent` bucket.
 Once that is successful, the IFRS issues a `FileInternallyRegistered` event.

 #### A note on file IDs and file accessions in the IFRS
 Currently, the IFRS generates object IDs for new uploads, but this will be removed.
 The reason that happens now is that files are uploaded by a manual process and stored according to their accession number.
 File accessions belong to the metadata camp, and the intent is to segregate operations and data management such that metadata and file data are as independent as possible.
 Therefore, file accessions will be moved out of the file services' data and replaced with UUID4 file IDs.
 (The file accession and file ID will be linked via a process/service not defined in this epic).
 Finally, the UUID4 file IDs generated by the recently revamped UCS during file upload are now also used as the object IDs in S3 storage.
 This does not have to be the case, and we can choose to generate a separate object ID if that layer of indirection is desired.
 At the time of writing though, this is not planned.